bcahn7/STAT545-hw-Kozik-Pavel/hw04/hw4.md

     ## [30] "Nursing and midwifery personnel density (per 1000 population) (numeric)"
     ## [31] "Nursing and midwifery personnel density (per 1000 population) (comment)"

-For brevity and simplicity, we will rename our variables of interest.
+The result is a bit messy.
+To alleviate this, and for brevity and simplicity, we will rename our variables of interest.

 ``` r
 names(PD)[names(PD) == "Year (string)"] <- "Year"